viewyonder/zero2zed/README.md

 ### 2 Settings

-> [!NOTE] TODO
-> Talk about Zed/global vs project settings (and language settings?)
+There are three "layers" of settings, and the first is at the user level.

-Zed settings on the Mac are in a $user/.config/zed directory.
-In settings.json, you can do your settings.
+For me, the Zed settings on the Mac are in a $user/.config/zed directory.
+In settings.json, you set your settings.
+But there are "lower levels" that can override these

 > For n00bs this means you don't have a hateful UI wizard to edit your settings.. if you go to Zed > Settings > Open Settings... it just opens your settings.json in Zed.
 Edit the file.
 Save it.
 Changes are automagically applied. *Tidy!*

 This is worth repeating for n00bs, because I think this is one of Zed's northstars to be simple, efficent, and fast: once you change a setting, it's automatigically refreshed in the Zed app.
 You don't have to "reload" or "restart" or "try turning it off and on again".

+#### 1. Global Settings (~/.config/zed/settings.json)

+These affect all projects and workspaces
+Access via Zed > Settings > Open Settings
+Changes apply instantly without restart

+#### 2. Project Settings (.zed/settings.json in project root)

+Override global settings for specific projects
+Create manually or via Command Palette: "Create Project Settings" Great for project-specific formatting rules

+#### 3. Language-Specific Settings

+Can be set at both global and project level
+Use the [language_id] key, for example:

 *No need to force an unexpected reboot...* :smiley: